Your way of parenting isn't working anymore -

 A No. This is your own journey.
 And the beauty of developmental coaching is that your new way of parenting will emerge gradually, one interaction at a time, in a way that feels natural to you and your family.

-"I didn’t know if I could actually get out of this awful mess, but you were always there to help me find my next step when I stumbled.
+"I didn’t know if I could actually get out of this awful mess, but you were always there to help me find my next step when I tripped.
 I’m so proud of the work I’ve done with you.
 There is a new peacefulness in me feeling this connection between my soul purpose, my role as a mother and how I interact with my grown-up son."

 MLK, Monterey Ca